Frederick Dent Grant: Early military career

 Upon graduating from West Point, Grant was assigned to the 4th U.S. Cavalry Regiment.
 He took a leave of absence to work with the Union Pacific Railroad as a civil engineer.
 Late in 1871, he was aide-de-camp to General William Tecumseh Sherman in Europe.
 He rejoined the 4th Cavalry in Texas in 1872.

 In 1873, he was assigned to the staff of General Philip Sheridan and promoted to lieutenant colonel.
 He was on a Yellowstone Expedition and was with George Armstrong Custer during the Black Hills expedition.

 His daughter Julia was born on June 6, 1876.
 Grant received leave to travel to Washington, D.C. for her birth.

-In 1877, he took a leave of absence to accompany his father on a trip around the world.
+In 1877, he took a leave of absence to accompany his father and mother on a trip around the world.

 In 1878, Grant was in the Bannock War and was in the fight against Victorio in New Mexico.